Irena Hrstić

 Irena Hrstić (born 28 October 1969) is a Croatian politician of the Croatian Democratic Union serving as minister of health since 2024.

+Life

+Irena Hrstić graduated from the Faculty of Medicine in Zagreb in 1995.
+She then completed her residency in gastroenterology at University Hospital Centre Zagreb and specialized in internal medicine.
+At 33, she was the youngest gastroenterologist in Croatia.
+She practiced until 2012 and then took on a management role at Pula Hospital.

 From July to December 2024, she served as a secretary of state of the Ministry of Health.
 She is the leader of the Croatian Democratic Union in Pula and was a candidate for prefect of Istria in the 2021 local elections.